Tyrrrz/LtGt/Readme.md

 ### Find specific element

-There are many extension methods that should help work with DOM more easily.
+There are many extension methods that should make working with DOM simple.

 ```c#
 var elem1 = document.GetElementById("menu-bar");